hypertelia/hypertelia.github.io/_posts/2020-02-21-race-around-rwanda-kit-list.md

 summary:
 ---

 With Race around Rwanda being my first ultra-distance event, I'm sure I was no different to many first-timers in scouring the web for information on what more experienced racers carry with them for such races.
-So, with the wisdom that comes from my solitary finish, it's time to reciprocate …
+So, with the wisdom that comes from a single solitary finish, it's time to reciprocate …

 ![bike stood by side of the road](/img/racearoundrwanda-bike.jpg)

 ## Luggage ##
-In keeping with trying to do things on the cheap, I used a set of Planet X bike packing bags: A seat pack, frame bag, and top tube bag, paying less than £35 for the lot when they were on sale (I think they're always on sale).
+In keeping with trying to [do things on the cheap](/race-around-rwanda-the-bike), I used a set of Planet X bike packing bags: A seat pack, frame bag, and top tube bag, paying less than £35 for the lot when they were on sale (I think they're always on sale).
 - In the **seat pack** I kept anything I didn't think I'd need while riding, unless things took a proper turn for the worse.
 - The **frame bag** was used for waterproof jacket and gilet, arm warmers, pump, multi tool, powerbank—the items I was more likely to need between checkpoints or stops.
 - The **toptube bag** was used for food and phone.